Graduate degrees: M.S. in civil and environmental engineering; Ph.D. in civil and environmental engineering

 CEE:5154 Environmental Microbiology (3 s.h.): typical microorganisms isolated and their physiology and metabolic characteristics studied in the Environmental Engineering Laboratories.

-CEE:5155 Biological Treatment Processes (3 s.h.) and CEE:5156 Physical-Chemical Process Fundamentals (3 s.h.): unit operations, processes studied in bench scale experiments; use of typical process analytical parameters; experiments conducted in the Environmental Engineering Laboratories, University Water Plant, and Iowa City Wastewater Treatment Plant.
+CEE:5155 Biological Treatment Processes (3 s.h.) and CEE:5156 Physical and Chemical Environmental Processes (3 s.h.): unit operations, processes studied in bench scale experiments; use of typical process analytical parameters; experiments conducted in the Environmental Engineering Laboratories, University Water Plant, and Iowa City Wastewater Treatment Plant.

 Environmental Engineering and Science